Gemino: Practical and Robust Neural Compression for Video Conferencing: Related Work

 Secondly, even in regions without much movement between the reference and the target frames, current approaches do not have good fidelity to high-frequency details.
 In row 2 of \Fig{fom failures}, the microphone does not move much between the reference and the target, but possesses a lot of high-frequency detail in its grille and stand.
 Yet, the FOMM has a poor reconstruction of that area.
 In row 1 of \Fig{fom failures}, it misses even those details in the hair that are similar between the reference and the target.
-This issue becomes more pronounced as the resolution is increased, and more high-frequency content is present in each frame.
-In such scenarios, the human eye is more sensitive to such missing or incorrect details.
+This issue becomes more pronounced at higher resolutions where more high-frequency content is present in each frame, and where the human eye is more sensitive to missing details.

 \if 0 \fd{This should be shorter and part of the related work, if it's there at all.
 What is the goal of this section?
 At the end of the day, our approach is not that related to them, is it?
 The answer to these questions also has impact on the following sections.
 That's a big high-level issue that needs to be figured out. }